 To download a poster explaining the Addressing System, please click here.

 The Jefferson County Addressing Office is responsible for providing final approval of all road names and subdivision names.
 When the road/subdivision falls within town/city limits, the municipality must also approve the name.

-As of August 2016, the County has approximately 2,596 approved road names.
-Any newly submitted names must not duplicate or be confusingly similar to existing road names.
+As of July 2020, the County has approximately 2,609 approved road names.
+Any newly submitted names must not duplicate or be confusingly similar to existing road names and must contain an appropriate suffix.
 A list of in-use road names is available below:

 As of November 2014, the County has approximately 516 approved subdivision names.
 Any newly submitted names must not duplicate or be confusingly similar to existing subdivision names.
 A list of in-use subdivision names is available below:

 All submissions must utilize the appropriate form for where the submitter is building their road and/or subdivision.
 Each incorporated city, and the County, has a form and instructions and telephone numbers to submit the appropriate forms.
 For example: If a developer is building in the City of Ranson, the developer must submit the Subdivision Name Reservation Form and Road Name Reservation Form appropriate to the City of Ranson.
 All of the appropriate forms can be accessed by clicking here.

 The Jefferson County GIS/Addressing Office is in charge of all maintenance for County road signs, including installation of new signs.
 The County is using the standards as defined in the Federal Highway Administration (FHWA) Manual on Uniform Traffic Control Devices (MUTCD 2009).
 The County places highly visible signs in accordance to MUTCD which are defined as: